Serbian Holocaust

 One of the experiences was when Artuković came to visit us.
 He founded that Ustasha youth camp.
 It is well known who he was - minister of internal affairs [NDH].
 We were all in line and, as I understood, he greeted us with ''Good day, my Jannisaries'' [janjičari], and it sounded as something nice to me.
 We had good lunch then.
 When he left, I told my brother Petar how this man was good.
 Petar was very upset with me, he was usually spitfire. ''Don't make me beat you.
 How do you know who is good and who isn't!''. ''How isn't he good, I said, ''he calls us lambs'' [jaganjci].
 I loved lambs.
 The word ''janjičar'' sounded like "jaganjci" to me.

+A young nun, because nuns lead the logor, had a brother in partisans and she informed him that a group of elder children would be shot at a certain day.
 One of the partisan units from Banija got orders directly from Tito.
 When Tito found our for that logor, he gave the orders to that unit that logor must be destroyed and those children must be liberated.
 That telegram which High command sent to that unit is here at the Museum "25th of May" [in Belgrade] along with the response from the commander that fulfilled the order.
 The order was carried on the night before the boys would get shot and without a single victim, only with two wounded soldiers.
 It was a twist of fate that on that day all the Ustashas were sent to Zagreb on some celebration.
 Only domobrans [members of Quisling forces] stayed and they didn't offer resistance.
 So the partisans walked in freely into the logor.
 They shot one Ustasha that had to stay at the gate,because at the gate was always an Ustasha, never domobran.
 On that night the nun who was in charge of logor killed three children with a pick axe.
 She killed them when the partisans were entering inside and after that she locked herself with the other nuns in the monastery.
 Partisans broke the door and caught them all.
 All the children yelled aloud: ''Kill that old hag!
 Kill her!'', and "This young one we don't give to anyone!''.
 That ''young one'' was the one who kept contact with the partisans and she joined them.
 One doctor came with us, voluntarily or they made him to come, I don't know.
 That doctor was coming to logor almost every day and examined the children.
 There he would separate the children for whom he knew they were going to die.
 There were five barracks, one of them was a little hospital.
 They would die there.
 When we, joyful [for being liberated] came to the forest, the whole next day the airplanes were flying above the mountain Žumborak and bombarded it.
 But, the partisans masked some barracks and set fire about a mile away to look like we were there.

 Part V